robix82/bsc_project/README.md

 ### Default login

 In order to use the application it is required to log in.
-When no administrator is configured (e.g. when the ssystem is newly installed) a defult user with the following credentials is available:
+When no administrator is configured (e.g. when the system is newly installed) a defult user with the following credentials is available:

 **user name:** admin